-In M&A transactions, the key costs generally derive from the expenses associated with the parties' teams and advisers and possible fiscal and tax costs linked to a specific transaction.
+In M&A transactions, the key costs generally derive from the expenses associated with the parties' teams and advisers, the premium of a warranties and indemnity insurance policy if the parties elect to contract it and possible fiscal and tax costs linked to a specific transaction.
+The fees charged by notaries or by the commercial registry office to update the corporate information of the company are not significant in the context of most M&A transactions.